ssebastianmag/hydrogen-wavefunctions/README.md

 ### $P(r, \theta, \varphi) = |\psi_{n,l,m_l}(r, \theta, \varphi)|^2$

-By analyzing this probability density, we gain a thorough understanding of atomic orbitals' shapes and sizes.
-These visual representations, often showcased in textbooks as "clouds," give an immediate sense of where electrons are most likely to be located.

-Furthermore, these visual representations bridge the gap between the abstract realm of quantum mechanics and our intuitive understanding of phenomena dictating macroscopic events.
+By analyzing this probability density, we gain a thorough understanding of atomic orbitals' shapes and sizes as these visual representations bridge the gap between the abstract realm of quantum mechanics and our intuitive understanding of phenomena dictating macroscopic events.